Don-Irwin/data_streaming_pipeline/README.md

 ## Background

-The objective of this project is to demonstrate an understanding and the ability to create:
+The objective of this project is to demonstrate an understanding of and the ability to create:

 * Docker based containerization.
 * Docker virtual networks.